Davidk20/pacman-solutions/diary.md

 - Created components to render the walls and all agents on the canvas
 - Rendered a static view of the initial state of the map onto the canvas
 - Completed task "Render Game Board"

+## 15/01/24

+- Added detailed documentation for the project
+- Updated `flood_fill` to dynamically find first non-wall node rather than a hardcoded position